Ferrara Candy Company: History

-The Ferrara family had been bakers in Italy.
 Salvatore Ferrara emigrated from Nola to New York in 1900.
-In 1908, he opened a bakery at 772 W. Taylor, in the heart of Chicago's "Little Italy" neighborhood.
+In 1908, he opened a bakery at 772 W. Taylor with his brother-in-law, Salvatore "Sal" Lezza, in the heart of Chicago's "Little Italy" neighborhood.
 He sold candy-coated almonds known as "confetti" (or Jordan almonds), a popular treat at Italian weddings.
+Sal Lezza learned to pan candy in Italy and taught his brother-in-law the trade.
+At the time, however, wedding cakes were the big profit maker and the relatives split the business into two, one with the bakery, led by Lezza; and, one for the candy, led by Ferrara.

-When candy sales became greater than pastries, Ferrara partnered with two brothers-in-law, Salvatore Buffardi and Anello Pagano.
+Ferrara partnered with two brothers-in-law, Salvatore Buffardi and Anello Pagano.
 They built a two-story brick building at 2200 W. Taylor and began producing a variety of panned candies.
 The second floor of the building was devoted to the revolving kettles that produced the pan candy, with all of the machines being driven by a giant wheel.
 The candy was dropped to the shipping department below through a hole in the floor.

 The private equity firm Catterton Partners, owner of Farley's & Sathers Candy Company, arranged the 2012 deal whereby that well-established confectioner would merge with the Ferrara Pan Candy Company.
 Although Ferrara Pan Candy was only about half the size of Farley's & Sathers, the new company was christened the Ferrara Candy Company and placed under the leadership of Ferrara Pan Chief Executive Salvatore Ferrara II.

 Ferrara Candy is headquartered in Chicago, Illinois.
 It operates seven manufacturing plants in the U.S. and Mexico, as well as distribution centers around the United States.

 The company sells 92% of all mellowcremes in the U.S.; it is the largest producer of candy canes, the largest seller of conversation hearts and produces a large portion of the jelly beans that are consumed in the United States.
 The company has 21 starch moguls, of 40 in the U.S. as a whole.
 The company has between 700 and 800 pans operating at any given time.
 It states that it produces 1 million pounds of gummy candy per week in four manufacturing plants, two in the U.S. and two in Mexico.
 The company employs approximately 6,000 people.